-To learn more about the challenges of informed consent, proposed alternative consent models and their implications see here.
+To learn more about the challenges of informed consent, proposed alternative consent models and their implications explore the GetReal Trial Tool.

 Defining questions, choosing comparators, allocating treatments

-To adequately guide clinicians’ treatment decisions, pragmatic trials should deliver evidence on the added value of new medication compared to usual care for those patients eligible to receive the new treatment in day-to-day clinical practice.
-However, variations in usual care and suboptimal care may complicate the operationalisation of such a comparator arm.
+To adequately guide clinicians’ treatment decisions, pragmatic trials should deliver evidence on the added value of new medicine, compared to usual care for those patients eligible to receive the new treatment in day-to-day clinical practice.
+However, variations in usual care and suboptimal care may complicate the operationalisation of such a comparator ‘usual care’ arm.
 Treatment-related study procedures, including allocation and implementation of treatment strategies, should resemble clinical practice as closely as possible, and decisions on drug dosage, co-interventions, and the management of adverse effects should be left to the treating clinician.
-The specific objectives of the trial should be carefully considered because this determines patient eligibility, allowed treatment switches between arms and the suitability of a superiority or non-inferiority trial (used to test a hypothesis that the new treatment is superior or non-inferior to usual care).
+The specific objectives of the trial should be carefully considered because this determines patient eligibility, allows (or prohibits) treatment switches between arms and determines the suitability of a superiority or non-inferiority trial (used to test a hypothesis that the new treatment is superior or non-inferior to usual care).

-To learn more about challenges regarding comparator choice, mode of intervention and treatment allocation for pragmatic trials see here.
+To learn more about challenges regarding comparator choice, mode of intervention and treatment allocation for pragmatic trials explore the GetReal Trial Tool.

 Outcome selection and measurement

 The selection of a primary outcome is a key design choice for any trial.
 The set of outcomes (primary and secondary) in pragmatic trials should be relevant for patients, clinicians and for decision-making regarding the value of treatment in practice.
-In contrast to explanatory trials, treatment effect estimates should include extraneous effects of co-medication, non-adherence and placebo effects as in clinical practice.
-For this reason patients and clinicians are usually not blinded (open-label) in pragmatic trials and outcome measurement should not interfere with usual clinical practice.
+In contrast to explanatory trials, treatment effect estimates should include the impact of extraneous effects of co-medication, non-adherence and placebo effects as in clinical practice.
+For this reason patients and clinicians are usually not blinded (open-label) in pragmatic trials, and measurement of outcomes should be planned not to interfere with usual clinical practice.

-To learn more about the selection and definition of outcome measures in pragmatic trials, including surrogate- and patient-reported outcomes and how to measure them while satisfying stakeholders and ensuring valid and precise estimates of treatment effect see here.
+To learn more about the selection and definition of outcome measures in pragmatic trials, including surrogate outcomes and patient-reported outcomes, and how to measure them while satisfying stakeholders and ensuring valid and precise estimates of treatment effect explore the GetReal Trial Tool.

 Collecting and reporting safety data and monitoring trial conduct

-Pragmatic trials fall under the interventional trial category of the European Clinical Trial Directive.
-This results in obligations for monitoring of safety and trial conduct that may affect routine clinical care and have an impact on patient and clinician behaviour.
-Current international guidelines state that in an interventional trial all serious adverse events must be collected, and reported within 24 hours to the trial sponsor unless specified otherwise in the study protocol.
-The collection and reporting of non-serious adverse events may be tailored for the study and depends on the added risks of the trial intervention relative to standard care.
+Pragmatic trials fall under the category of ‘interventional trial’ in the European Clinical Trial Directive.
+This sets obligations for monitoring of safety and trial conduct that may affect routine clinical care and have an impact on patient and clinician behaviour.
+Current international guidelines state that in an interventional trial all serious adverse events must be collected and reported to the trial sponsor within 24 hours, unless specified otherwise in the study protocol.
+The collection and reporting of non-serious adverse events may be tailored to the study, and depends on the added risks of the trial intervention relative to standard care.

-To learn more about possible approaches to ensure the timely capture of sufficiently detailed data on serious adverse events without influencing the generalisability of trial results and about proportionate and risk-based methodologies for monitoring of trial conduct see here.
+To learn more about possible approaches to ensure the timely capture of sufficiently detailed data on serious adverse events without influencing the generalisability of trial results, and about proportionate and risk-based methodologies for monitoring of trial conduct explore the GetReal Trial Tool.

-The collection of high-quality data is essential to any trial.
-Collection of such detailed data typically requires on-site staff training in data collection, and includes quality checking.
+The collection of high quality data is essential to any trial.
+Collection of such detailed data typically requires on-site staff training in the methods agreed for data collection, including quality checking.
 These requirements can present a burden to study sites.
-They may prevent research-naive clinicians from participating in trials and considerably interfere with usual care and the real-world nature of the trial, thus limiting the generalisability of study results.
-Therefore, pragmatic trials should use existing routine systems (such as electronic health records [EHRs]) and processes as much as possible.
+They may prevent research-naive clinicians from participating in trials, and they may considerably interfere with usual care and the real-world nature of the trial, thus limiting the generalisability of study results.
+Therefore, pragmatic trials should use existing routine systems, such as electronic health records [EHRs] and processes as much as possible.
 Typically, pragmatic trials take a hybrid approach between the highly controlled, dedicated case report form (CRF)-based approach and using data routinely collected in, for example, EHRs.

-To learn more about challenges with the use of existing routine systems, technical options for data collection, and international initiatives dedicated to improving the standardisation and quality of routinely collected data click here.
+To learn more about challenges with the use of existing routine systems, technical options for data collection, and international initiatives dedicated to improving the standardisation and quality of routinely collected data explore the GetReal Trial Tool.